cmohge1/lrbs-digital-scholarly-editing/day_1_plan.md

 - Open the file in Atom text editor.
 Save it as thomas_markdown_exercise.md.

+- Make sure your Atom text editor is updated.
+Click on Help and check to see you if need to update.

+- Go to File > Settings > Install and type in the search box "markdown-preview-enhanced".

 - Now press `control + shift + m` to show an html preview in Atom.

 - Using Markdown syntax, mark up the following ([click here for the Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/)):